Changing tides for 529 market and its investors

 Age-based options help with asset allocation

-of 529 assets invested in age-based portfolios
+of 529 accounts invested only in age-based portfolios

-of 529 assets invested in individual portfolios
+of 529 accounts invested only in individual portfolios

 Every dollar helps